CodeFellows-work/reading-notes/class-02.md

 If you specify a `font-family` or `color` properties they will apply to most of the child elements, and that is because these properties are inherited.
 This makes for a simpler way of styling your sheets.
 On the other hand `background-color` or any border properties will not be inherited, and if they were your style sheets can look very messy.
 You also have the option to force inheritance to a property by adding `inherit` so that the properties can inherit the values of its parent element.

+## Basic JavaScript ##
+Within these set of notes, we will discuss how to read JavaScript, as well as how to give your webpage a set of instructions to follow to make it more interactive with its users.

+### Statements ###
+Something to note before we continue is that JavaScript is case sensitive. `exampleJava` is completely different than `ExampleJava`.

+Each statement always starts on a new line and will end with a semicolon.
+Either way this makes JavaScript easier to read so it is a good rule.
+The semi colon basically tells the JavaScript editor or interpreter that the statement is complete.
+Here is an example:

+          console.log("Hello Code Fellows!");

+Some statements will include code blocks which is basically code that is surrounded by curly brackets.
+Semi colons are not used after these curly brackets.
+Here is an example:

+          if(var i = 0; i > 3; i++) {
+            console.log(i);
+           }